Judge dismisses turnaround guru's racketeering case vs McKinsey

 Their application is reviewed by the U.S. Trustee, a bankruptcy watchdog within the Department of Justice, and must be approved by a bankruptcy judge.

-In the federal lawsuit, Alix alleged that McKinsey, the world's largest consulting firm, hid ties to lenders and competitors in numerous bankruptcy cases, including those of American Airlines and coal producer Alpha Natural Resources.
+In the federal lawsuit, Alix alleged that McKinsey, the world's largest consulting firm, hid ties to lenders and competitors in numerous bankruptcy cases, including those of American Airlines and coal producer Alpha Natural Resources [ALPHR.UL].

 Furman said the U.S. Trustee was better placed to pursue Alix's allegations and noted that the watchdog has done so - reaching a $15 million settlement with McKinsey earlier this year to resolve incomplete disclosures.

-(Reporting by Tom Hals in Wilmington, Delaware; Editing by Noeleen Walder and Steve Orlofsky)
+(Reporting by Tom Hals in Wilmington, Del.; Editing by Steve Orlofsky and Matthew Lewis)

 By Tom Hals